miShelbyT/miShelbyT/README.md

 💡 About Me

-- 🔭 I’m currently working on ... a li'l political project with a friend.
-Stay tuned!
+- 🔭 I’m currently working on ... an anime project with my students.
-- 🌱 I’m currently take a dive into ... python. equal parts fun and tricky.
+- 🌱 I’m currently take a dive into ... python/alembic/flask. equal parts fun and tricky.
 - 👯 I’m looking to collaborate on ... an open source project
 - 💬 Ask me about ... my rescue dog.
-Or my most recent project!
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/shelby-talbert/)
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
 I used to be a shoe model (yes, shoe models are a thing!
 Or they were, anyway...)